ishtiyaqahmed115/CSC549_HelloWorld/README.md

-# CSC549_LT_Projects
+# CSC549_HW1
- This is the Repo for doing all my assignments and Projects uploaded via GitHub.
+ This is the Repo for Testing Hello World and uploaded via GitHub.